utrains/Utrains_python_script/python_projects/project6.md

 ## At work , you are facing difficulties when working with json files on urgent projet.
 But you are more comfortable with csv files, so you need to write a python script to convert json files to csv format.
+To execute this script, we took the output file of project5 named "xml_converted.json" and convert it into csv format.

 ### The script is below: